How to Stay Vegan at Home for the Holidays

 How to Encourage Vegan Options at a Potluck

 If your friends and family are not already aware of your vegan diet, make it known to them as soon as you’re aware that they are attending or organizing the potluck.
 Do not spring your vegan diet on them at the last minute as that is disrespectful to the time and energy they’ve already put into the event.
 The more notice you give to prepare or buy a vegan dish, the easier of a time it will be to make arrangements for you.
 If you find that others refuse to bring a vegan dish, make sure to bring extra vegan options for you so you will have plenty to eat and be able to show them how easy it can be to veganize a holiday meal.
 If you have plans to stay up all night or go shopping after the meal, slip in the fact that meat and dairy will likely tire them out and make them want to fall asleep early.
 If they want long-lasting energy, a plant-based diet will give them fuel to last all night!

-With a growing vegan population around the world and vegan alternatives more available than ever, it’s simple to prepare a vegan Thanksgiving, Hanukkah, Kwanzaa, Christmas, or any other holiday meal.
+With a growing vegan population around the world and vegan alternatives more available than ever, it’s simple to prepare a meal that’s vegan at home for the holidays.
 Just because traditional holiday meals have had turkeys and roasts as the centerpiece in the past, doesn’t mean we can’t challenge those traditions with kinder meal options for our loved ones in the present.